olontay-ui/fifty-project/DESIGN.md

 The about file is just a classic point for any software project.
 In this part of the webpage, we just have a quick description of what the motivation behind the project was and how to use it.

 # My Wishlist

+The wishlist feature gives users the ability to save parties that they are interested in attending, which allows for users to personalize a collection of interesting parties.
+A user can access their wishlist when logged in by clicking on the "My Wishlist" tab at the top of the page.

+A table titled "wishlist" was created in wtm.db that allows for many interactions between the users and parties table.
+This table links user_id and party_id with a UNIQUE constraint so that duplicates are avoided. added_at is a timestamp in the wishlist table so that all times a user adds or toggles their wishlist is tracked and saved.
+An ON DELETE CASCADE is used when a user deletes a party that they created, which will in turn delete the same party in a user's wishlist if they added it.

+One can toggle their wishlist using the /party/<party_id>/wishlist endpoint.
+This allows adding and removing of parties, as well as checks if entries to the wishlist exist.
+The endpoint returns JSON, which indicates whether the action the user takes was completed, such as telling the user if an item was added or removed from their wishlist.

+get_user_wishlist_ids() is a function defined in app.py that retrieves party IDs in the user's wishlist, which are passed to the template and rendered conditionally with red heart emoji (❤️) if a user added that party to their wishlist, and a white heart emoji (🤍) if that party is unsaved in a user's wishlist.

+The /wishlist route joins all three tables of wishlist, parties, and users so that all of the party details added to a wishlist are displayed and in descending order.
+In the case that a wishlist is empty or a user doesn't have any saved parties, the wishlist shows a message that has an embedded link to browse the parties page of all parties.

+The features in list.html appear on the user's end in showing hte heart button by a party so that a user may add this party to their wishlist.
+Clicking on the button triggers a fetch POST to the toggle endpointm which then updates the emoji color based on whether the user adds or removes a party from their wishlist. wishlist.html allows a seamless removal of parties from the wishlist that refreshes the page automtically when the user removes a party.
+When a user removes a party, a warning message is first displayed to confirm the action.

+Essentially, the wishlist is an entirely private and personalized aspect of WTM Harvard for users.

 # Settings